pytorch/torchchat/README.md

 AOT compiles models into machine code before execution, enhancing performance and predictability.
 It's particularly beneficial for frequently used models or those requiring quick start times.
 However, it may lead to larger binary sizes and lacks the runtime flexibility of eager mode.

 **Examples**
-The following example uses the Stories15M model.
+The following example uses the Llama3 8B model.
 ```
 # Compile
-python3 torchchat.py export stories15M --output-dso-path stories15M.so
+python3 torchchat.py export llama3 --output-dso-path llama3.so

 # Execute
-python3 torchchat.py generate --dso-path stories15M.so --prompt "Hello my name is"
+python3 torchchat.py generate llama3 --quantize config/data/qconfig_gpu.json--dso-path llama3.so --prompt "Hello my name is"
 ```

-NOTE: The exported model will be large.
-We suggest you quantize the model, explained further down, before deploying the model on device.
+NOTE: We use `--quantize config/data/qconfig_gpu.json` to quantize the llama3 model to reduce model size and improve performance for on-device use cases.

 **Build Native Runner Binary**